 Sustained LOOP recovery times were selected as the parameter for modeling the duration of recovery times from LOOP.
-The recovery time is the duration, in minutes, from the event initiation until offsite electrical power could have been recovered to a safety bus.
-It is less than or equal to the actual bus restoration time (refer to the Glossary of this report and NUREG/CR-6890 for the discussions of the three LOOP recovery times).
+The recovery time is the duration, in minutes, from the event initiation until offsite electrical power could have been recovered to a safety bus (i.e., the Potential Bus Restoration Time).
+It is less than or equal to the actual bus restoration time (refer to the Glossary of this report and NUREG/CR-6890 for the discussions of the three LOOP recovery times: Switchyard Restoration Time, Potential Bus Restoration Time, and Actual Bus Restoration Time).
 Sustained recovery times are defined as times that are at least 2 minutes long.

 When a LOOP event affects more than one unit at a site with multiple units, the duration of the event is defined as the time needed for all the affected units to be on off-site power.
-Thus, the duration associated with the plant unit with the longest duration time is the duration selected for the event, so that individual unit duration times are not used in this study.
+Thus, the duration associated with the plant unit with the longest duration time is the duration selected for the event.
+Individual unit duration times are not used in that situation in this study.
 This choice is based upon the assumption that the plant unit-level LOOP events on a single day are not independent, therefore the time to recovery at each plant unit should not be treated as independent.